sbarb/emailServer/README.md

             Same as option 2
             but without the ailias in ~/.bashrc

-# Currently this only supports gmail

-# Setup
+# Setup & Install

     clone repo

     bash init/install.sh

+select option 1, 2, or 3 from above.

-try it out:
+Then, try it out:

     wget https://upload.wikimedia.org/wikipedia/commons/3/3f/Logo_Linux_Mint.png -O mint.png && email -a mint.png -t YOUR_EMAIL